 - 12-year-old children may participate if an adult can state that the child is in the process of getting vaccinated.

 The vaccination verification order does not replace the mask mandate.
 Masks are an effective way to reduce spread of COVID-19, and are an additional layer of protection on top of vaccination verification and physical distancing.
-Learn more about current Public Health - Seattle & King County Masking Guidance.
+Washington state still requires that everyone ages 5 and older, regardless of vaccination status, wear masks in indoor public settings, such as Bellevue's parks facilities.

 - City of Bellevue COVID-19 Resources